etra0/etra0/README.md

 ### Hi there 👋

+I'm a Computer Science student from Chile.
+I like Python and so far falling in love with Rust a lot.
+I'm interested in System Programming, Scripting & Game Hacking.
+I do some dataviz from time to time.

 <!--
 **etra0/etra0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.